printfinn/Zelda/README.md

 2. Sign up a user, create a device in the web page.

-3. When creating the new device, fill in the file in step 1 in the form On Command / Off Command, it will be called like you are running it in the shell.
-For example, your file is at "/User/bob/scripts/Turn_On.py", then you should fill the form like "python /User/bob/scripts/Turn_On.py" (don't put the quotes, just write the command as if you are writing them in the shell).
+3. When creating the new device, fill the file in step 1 in the On Command / Off Command form, it will be called by this site as if you are running it in the shell.
+For example, your file is at "/User/Bob/scripts/Turn_On.py", then you should fill the form like "python /User/bob/scripts/Turn_On.py" (don't put the quotes, just write the command as if you are writing them in the shell).

 4. In the `device_type` field, if you fill it with any of "Camera, Alarm, Light, Gate", it will have a different appearance in the web page.